ponspack9/RED/docs/README.md

 designation to manage the functionalities of all the elements of the user's interface.

-To innovate, we have removed all colliders of the ground platforms and we have used a walkability map manage all the collisions between player and enviroment, and also, we have declared all the colliders of the spikes along the game as polylines.

 Red is developed by a couple of CITM's students for a Game Development subject

 [Òscar Pons Gallart](https://github.com/ponspack9)